Dear reader of ADxS.org, please excuse the disruption.

 In adult psychiatric clinical patients with ADHD, the prevalence of obesity is 24.5% and of other eating disorders 11.2%45 Other sources do not provide percentages in the accessible abstracts.46

-ADHD treatment of ADHD sufferers with obesity resulted in a weight loss of over 12.3%, while in the control group of non-ADHD obese patients there was a weight gain of 2.8%.47
+ADHD treatment of persons with ADHD with obesity resulted in a weight loss of over 12.3%, while in the control group of non-ADHD obese patients there was a weight gain of 2.8%.47

 Winkler reports that a weight gain of less than 5% is already considered a success in pure obesity treatment,48 so that a weight loss of more than 12% seems downright sensational.